 The UKCA (UK Conformity Assessed) marking is the new UK product marking that will be used, subject to parliamentary approval, for certain goods being placed on the UK market if we leave the EU without a deal.

-The CE Mark is controlled by the EU and they may not be too happy about us using that mark after Brexit.
+The CE Mark is controlled by the EU under the Machinery Directive and they may not be too happy about us using that mark after Brexit.
 So, in the meantime the UK has made contingency plans so that we can continue to mark our products but with something other than the CE Mark.

 Goodbye CE mark.
 Hello UKCA mark!